 Pickup Trucks with the Best Fuel Efficiency

-Even if you’ve never owned a pickup truck, you know why they’re great – and you’ve probably borrowed a pickup truck from a friend more than once to move a piece of furniture, haul building supplies, or move house.
+Even if you’ve never owned a pickup truck, you know why they’re great – and you’ve probably borrowed a pickup truck from a friend more than once to shift a piece of furniture, haul building supplies, or move house.

 With a huge variety of pickup trucks available on the American market, which are the most economical?
 Below, you’ll find a look at five of the most fuel-efficient models available.